ilkhom19/Calculus_with_Python/README.md

 # Calculus implementation with Python
-Some real life application of calculus topics with Python
+Several implementations of calculus topics with Python

+Independent works were assigned in Calculus I/II class